pegasus-isi/pegasus/doc/sphinx/user-guide/introduction.rst

 What are scientific workflows?
 ==============================

-A scientific workflow, or just workflow, is an abstraction used by scientists to express an ensemble of complex, computational operations.
+A scientific workflow, or workflow, is an abstraction used by scientists to express an ensemble of complex, computational operations.
 In this context, an operation refers to a computational act such as retrieving data from remote storage services, executing applications, and transferring data products to